Trading Indices Online

 Why Trade CFDs?

-Because the trader never owns the asset, the costs are far lower, there are no restrictions on trading short, and an investment can be leveraged by up to 400 times.
-That’s maximum benefit for your trades mate.
+Because the trader never owns the asset, the costs are far lower, there are no restrictions on short trading, and an investment can be leveraged by up to times.